comychitz/knowledge/system_design/README.md

         reads can be done from the slave(s).
 * Normalized vs Denormalized DBs
     * normalized databases are designed to minimize redundancy
-    * denormalied databases are design to optimize read time
+    * denormalized databases are design to optimize read time
 * Database partitioning
     * Horizontal partitioning - put different rows into different tables. database shards are horizontal partitions of data. each of multiple